-A. All required Services (as defined in Section C.1.U) under the awarded Contract must be performed within the United States at either USAC's headquarters at 700 12th Street NW, Suite 900, Washington, DC 20005 ("USAC Headquarters"), virtually, or such other location as USAC may approve in its sole discretion.
-Presently, USAC has a hybrid work approach requiring Contractor Staff (as defined in Section C.1.G) to be in the USAC office at least 2 days per week.
+A. All required Services (as defined in Section C.1.U) under the awarded Contract must be performed within the United States at either USAC's headquarters at 700 12th Street NW, Suite 900, Washington, D.C.
+20005 ("USAC Headquarters"), virtually, or such other location as USAC may approve in its sole discretion.
+Presently, USAC has a hybrid work approach requiring Contractor Staff (as defined in Section C.1.G) to be in the USAC office at least two (2) days per week.
 Contractors that are required to report in person must reserve their workspaces in designated areas in advance using USAC's hoteling system.

 - B. Contract kick-off meeting may be held at USAC Headquarters or virtually.
-USAC will not reimburse Contractor for any travel-related expenses for kick-off, status, and other meetings. - C. Services requiring work at USAC Headquarters will include appropriate workspace and appropriate access to USAC's computer network.
+USAC will not reimburse Contractor for any travel-related expenses for kick-off, status, and other meetings. - C. Contractor shall schedule, coordinate, and hold a Contract "Kick-Off Meeting" (as described in this section and Section B.8.A) no later than ten (10) workdays after any Contract award, at USAC Headquarters or virtually as approved by USAC.
+The Kick-Off Meeting will provide an introduction between Contractor Staff and USAC personnel who will be involved with the awarded Contract.
+The meeting will provide the opportunity to discuss technical, management, and security issues, and review Contractor's proposed project timeline and reporting procedures.
+At a minimum, the attendees shall include Key Personnel (as described in Section C.1.N), Contractor Staff capable of obligating the Contractor, and USAC personnel. - D. Services requiring work at USAC Headquarters will include appropriate workspace and appropriate access to USAC's computer network.
 NOTE: To access USAC IT Systems, Contractor must sign USAC's IT Security Rules of Behavior Form and complete mandatory IT Security and Privacy Awareness Online Training.
-Contractor may be required to complete Role-Based Privacy Act Training if accessing any USAC information systems designated as a federal system of records (i.e., National Verifier and National Lifeline Accountability Database). - D. Status update meetings and other meetings may be held virtually, except to the extent that USAC or Contractor requires in-person presence and will be held in accordance with USAC and Contractor Continuity of Operations Plan ("COOP").
+Contractor may be required to complete Role-Based Privacy Act Training if accessing any USAC information systems designated as a federal system of records (i.e., National Verifier and National Lifeline Accountability Database). - E. Status update meetings and other meetings may be held virtually, except to the extent that USAC or Contractor requires in-person presence and will be held in accordance with USAC and Contractor Continuity of Operations Plan ("COOP").
 While attending USAC Headquarters for meetings or to conduct audits, Contractor Staff will be considered as visitors.
 All visitors are required to complete USAC's Visitor Form, and wear a badge while on premises.
 The Kick-Off Meeting and all in-person meetings will be held at USAC Headquarters or other reasonable locations designated by USAC.
-Contractor may also be required to attend meetings at the FCC offices located at 45 L Street NE Washington, DC 20554. - E. Upon written request by USAC, Contractor shall provide a COOP including business continuity plans, disaster recovery plans, emergency operations plan and procedures, and associated plans and procedures in the event performance must be conducted virtually or system/software is down.
+Contractor may also be required to attend meetings at the FCC offices located at 45 L Street NE Washington, D.C.
+20554. - F. Upon written request by USAC, Contractor shall provide a COOP including business continuity plans, disaster recovery plans, emergency operations plan and procedures, and associated plans and procedures in the event performance must be conducted virtually or system/software is down.